TubbyMcFatDuck/Halo-Infinite-Blender-2-Forge-Printer/README.md

 ### Legal <3 :

 Halo Infinite © Microsoft Corporation.
-Halo Infinite Forge Bot was created under Microsoft's "Game Content Usage Rules"using assets fromHalo Infinite, and it is not endorsed by or affiliated with Microsoft. https://www.xbox.com/en-us/developers/rules
+Halo Infinite Forge Bot was created under Microsoft's "Game Content Usage Rules"using assets from Halo Infinite, and it is not endorsed by or affiliated with Microsoft. https://www.xbox.com/en-us/developers/rules